Is it Better to Trade Cryptocurrency or to HODL?

 - Buy and hold (HODL) cryptocurrency.

-- Or, trade cryptocurrency and try to grow their dollars or coins.
+- Or, trade cryptocurrency and try to grow their dollars or crypto holdings.

 Of those two, the general wisdom of the internet is that HODL is a better strategy for new traders.
-There is logic in that statement, but more-so both of these strategies are a little dangerous for new traders if executed improperly.
+There is logic in that statement, but the reality is that both of these strategies can be a little dangerous for new traders if executed improperly.

 The main two problems being: